mhxie/blog.mhxie.us/content/about.md

 computer networks and systems.
 My current work focuses on flash storage disaggregation within data centers as part of the Center for Research in Storage Systems ([CRSS](https://www.crss.ucsc.edu/index.html)) at UCSC.
-I enjoy building real systems that are scalable, deliver high performance and which are easy to use.
+I enjoy building real systems that are scalable, deliver high performance, and easy to use.

+I love researching and coding.
+During the COVID pandemic, I spent most of my other part-time reading and in-door cycling for self-improvement.
+I speak Chinese and English, and I am learning Japanese.

+I have two adorable cats: Toby and Haruka.
+You may find them in my recent Instagram posts.